Ryevitalise

 Ryevitalise Landscape Partnership

 The majestic River Rye meanders through a variety of landscapes - from high on the westerly moorlands of the National Park, before heading down through dales, villages and farmland.
-Once a lifeblood for communities, providing clean water, power and supporting an abundance of wildlife, our connection to the River Rye is gradually being lost.
+Once a lifeblood for communities, providing clean water, power and supporting an abundance of wildlife, over time our connection to the River Rye was gradually lost.
+The Ryevitalise project worked to rebuild those connections.

-The Ryevitalise Landscape Partnership works together to energise local communities and volunteers, support farmers and welcome visitors from near and far to “conserve, enhance and restore the natural and cultural heritage of the area, enabling people to reconnect with the history, wildlife and landscapes of the River Rye and its tributaries.”
+The Ryevitalise Landscape Partnership worked together to energise local communities and volunteers, supported farmers and welcomed visitors from near and far to “conserve, enhance and restore the natural and cultural heritage of the area, enabling people to reconnect with the history, wildlife and landscapes of the River Rye and its tributaries.”

 Three graphic logos representing the Ryevitalise project, the National Lottery Heritage Fund and the North York Moors National Park